kruize/autotune/design/KruizeConfigurationProcedure.md

 Another way to configure Kruize is through environment variables.
 The naming convention for these variables must follow a pattern similar to the JSON configurations.

-For instance, if you want to configure the database using environment variables, it should be structured as follows:
+For instance, if you want to configure the database using environment variables, it should be structured as follows :

 ```
 env: